edgesec-org/edgesec-website/README.md

 ![EdgeSec logo](/images/logo_small.png)

-**EdgeSec OÜ** is an Estonian organization developing open source software for Edge Computing and IoT Security.
+**EdgeSec OÜ** is an Estonian company developing open source software for Edge Computing and IoT Security.

 We develop innovative software to provide developers with a fast, easy, and integrated source of machine identities.
 Have a look at [EdgeCA](https://edgeca.org), our ephemeral, in-memory CA providing service mesh machine identities.